2023 NEC Requirements for Tamper-Resistant Receptacles Explained

 Answering Your Core Question: 2023 NEC Tamper-Resistant Receptacle Rules

-The NEC 2023 tamper resistant receptacles requirement, outlined in NEC 406.12, mandates the installation of listed tamper-resistant receptacles (TRRs) in a wide range of locations to prevent shock hazards, particularly for children.
-The 2023 National Electrical Code expands these rules, requiring TRRs in all 125-volt and 250-volt, 15- and 20-ampere nonlocking-type receptacles in dwelling units, including garages and accessory buildings.
-The requirement also extends to specific non-dwelling unit locations such as hotel guest rooms, child care facilities, and educational institutions.
-Key 2023 changes include adding receptacles in dormitory units, assisted living facilities, social and substance abuse rehabilitation facilities, motion picture and television studios, and patient bed locations in specified care spaces.
-These receptacles feature a spring-loaded shutter mechanism that blocks foreign objects from entering the slots unless a two- or three-pronged plug is inserted simultaneously, ensuring enhanced electrical safety and code compliance.
-Exceptions are limited and specific, making TRRs the standard for most accessible receptacle installations.
+The NEC 2023 tamper resistant receptacles requirement, outlined in NEC 406.12, mandates the installation of listed tamper-resistant receptacles (TRRs) in a wide range of locations to reduce shock hazards, particularly for children.
+The 2023 National Electrical Code expands and clarifies these rules, requiring listed TRRs for 15‑ and 20‑ampere, 125‑ and 250‑volt nonlocking‑type receptacles in many dwelling locations (including garages and accessory buildings) and in a broad set of non‑dwelling locations.
+The requirement also extends to specific non‑dwelling unit locations such as hotel guest rooms, child care facilities, and many education and health‑care related spaces.
+Key 2023 clarifications and expansions include dormitory units, residential care/assisted‑living and similar residential care facilities, social and substance‑abuse rehabilitation facilities, and additional health‑care and public assembly spaces (for example, waiting areas, lobbies, and similar common spaces).
+The NEC text does not specifically list motion‑picture and television studios in 406.12; always check your AHJ for local amendments that may affect studio‑type occupancies.
+Listed tamper‑resistant devices employ a spring‑loaded shutter mechanism to block the slots from foreign objects unless a proper plug is inserted; this feature improves safety and satisfies the Code’s requirement for a listed TRR.

 What are Tamper-Resistant Receptacles (TRRs)?

 As a professional electrician, you know that safety is the bedrock of our trade.
-A Tamper-Resistant Receptacle, or TRR, is a prime example of a code-driven safety innovation.
-At its core, a TRR looks almost identical to a standard receptacle, but it contains a critical internal feature: a tamper-resistant shutter mechanism.
-This UL-listed mechanism is designed for shock hazard prevention.
-It consists of spring-loaded shutters that close off the contact slots when a plug is removed.
+A Tamper-Resistant Receptacle, or TRR, is a prime example of a Code‑driven safety innovation.
+At its core, a TRR looks almost identical to a standard receptacle, but it contains a critical internal feature: a tamper‑resistant shutter mechanism.
+This listed mechanism is designed for shock hazard prevention.
+It consists of spring‑loaded shutters that close off the contact slots when a plug is removed.
 For the shutters to open, pressure must be applied simultaneously to both slots, as happens when inserting a standard electrical plug.
 This design effectively prevents a child from inserting a single foreign object—like a paperclip, key, or hairpin—into one of the slots and receiving a dangerous electrical shock.
+TRR devices are required to be listed as tamper‑resistant; manufacturers commonly mark listed TR devices (for example, with a “TR” marking) to make them easy to identify in the field.

 NEC 406.12: The Core Rule for Tamper-Resistant Receptacles

 The primary guidance for TRRs is found in NEC 406.12.
-This section of the code has become progressively more stringent with each cycle, reflecting a national commitment to improving electrical safety.
-The 2023 NEC continues this trend by clarifying and expanding the locations where these devices are mandatory.
+This section of the Code has become progressively more comprehensive with each cycle, reflecting a national commitment to improved electrical safety.
+The 2023 NEC clarifies and expands the locations where these listed devices are mandatory.
 It’s crucial to understand these 2023 NEC receptacle rules to ensure your installations pass inspection and provide the highest level of safety.

 Dwelling Unit Locations for TRRs